Wrestlers’ protest: Heavy force at Jantar Mantar to prevent agitation near new Parliament

 The police have also asked the Municipal Corporation of Delhi for permission to use MC Primary Girls School in Kanjawala Chowk area of Old Bawana as a temorary jail.

-The new Parliament building will be inaugurated by Prime Minister Narendra Modi.
-More than 20 Opposition parties have announced that they will boycott the inauguration ceremony as Modi’s decision to inaugurate the building instead of the president was “not only a grave insult but a direct assault on our democracy”.
+The new Parliament building was inaugurated by Prime Minister Narendra Modi.
+More than 20 Opposition parties boycotted the event, saying that Modi’s decision to inaugurate the building instead of the president was “not only a grave insult but a direct assault on our democracy”.

 The parties also said that it undermines the spirit of inclusion since Murmu is also the first Adivasi president of the country.
 They have also taken exception to holding the inauguration ceremony on the birth anniversary of Hindutva ideologue VD Savarkar.